arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 tags: [interview]
 source: https://www.thecut.com/article/questions-to-ask-in-a-job-interview.html
 author: Alison Green, The Cut
-title: 10 Impressive Questions to Ask in a Job Interview By Alison Green
+title: 10 Impressive Questions to Ask in a Job Interview
 ---

 ## 1. “How will you measure the success of the person in this position?”